Top 7 Breathing Techniques For Swimming

 4. Timing Your Breath

-Timing your breath correctly involves syncing your inhalation and exhalation with the phases of your swimming stroke.
-In freestyle, this means turning your head to breathe during the arm recovery, when your body naturally rotates.
+Timing your breath correctly is a fundamental swimming breathing technique that involves syncing your inhalation and exhalation with the phases of your swimming stroke.
+In freestyle, this means turning your head to breathe during the arm recovery, which occurs naturally as your body rotates.

 In breaststroke, you take your breath as your head lifts above the water during the arm sweep.
 Proper timing minimises disruptions to your rhythm and ensures a smooth continuation of your stroke without breaking momentum.